planetruby/gems/14-html-proofer.md

----
-layout: gem
-title:  "Week #14 - html-proofer gem - auto-proofread (check and validate) your hypertext (HTML) pages"
+# Week 14 - html-proofer gem - auto-proofread (check and validate) your hypertext (HTML) pages
----

 Let's say you have a project site and want to check that all your hypertext (HTML) pages open and close all tags according to the specs, that all internal (e.g. `href="#datasets"`) and external (e.g. `href="http://openbeer.github.io"`) links are working (no 404's not found errors etc.), that all images include an alternative text (`alt="Database Schema"`) attribute and so on.